 What about the alcohol content?

 Those who have never tried drinking kombucha may be concerned about the alcohol content in it.
 The truth is, it does contain alcohol owing to the fermentation process.
-However, the alcohol exists only in trace amounts.
+However, alcohol exists only in trace amounts.
 This is not enough to make one feel intoxicated as such.
 While it is low in alcohol, the beverage has a slightly acidic flavor and complements foods of varying types.

 That said, there have been a few instances of companies that produce commercial kombucha faring poorly in keeping the alcohol content within permissible limits.
-As a result, Whole Foods Market, a top U.S. grocery chain, recalled all the kombucha products on its shelves in 2010, including those made by brand leader GT’s Kombucha.
-More recently, Buchi, an Australian producer, also had to recall its kombucha products owing to high alcohol levels.
+As a result, Whole Foods Market, a top U.S. grocery chain, recalled all its products on its shelves in 2010, including those made by brand leader GT’s Kombucha.
+More recently, Buchi, an Australian producer, also had to recall its products owing to high alcohol levels.